How to manually search for app updates in the Microsoft Store

-In Windows 8 and Windows 8.1, the Windows Store handles your app updates automatically.
-However, this doesn't mean that your apps are updated very fast.
-As always when working with updates, there is a delay between when updates are released and when they are available on your PC or device.
-But, Windows does give you the option to force a manual check for app updates, so that you can install them as quickly as you need.
-Here's how to manually check for app updates, in the Windows Store.
+In Windows 10 and Windows 8.1, the Microsoft Store handles updating apps automatically.
+However, this does not mean that your apps are updated very fast.
+As always, when working with updates, there is a delay between when updates are released and when they are available on your PC or device.
+However, Windows does give you the option to force a manual check for app updates, so that you can install them as quickly as you need.
+Here is how to manually check for app updates, in the Windows Store:

-How to Access App Updates in the Windows Store
+How to manually get app updates in the Windows 10 Microsoft Store

-Here you will find settings related to how the Windows Store handles app updates.
-By default, it is set to automatically update your apps.
-If you don't want to do that, set the "Automatically update my apps" switch to No.
+Here you can find settings related to how the Windows Store handles app updates.
+By default, it is set to update your apps automatically.
+If you do not want to do that, set the "Automatically update my apps" switch to No.

-If you want the Windows Store to make a manual search for app updates, click or tap "Check for updates".
+If you want the Microsoft Store to do a manual search for app updates, click or tap on the "Check for updates" button.

-If updates are found, you will see the apps that have updates available.
+If updates are found, you should see the apps for which there are.

-If no updates are found, you are informed.
+If no updates are found, you are also informed.

 If you want to update the apps for which there are updates available, click or tap Install on the bottom toolbar.

-As you can see from in this guide, making manual checks for app updates is not very difficult.
-You just have to remember that this is done using the Settings charm.
-If you have any questions about this subject, don't hesitate to ask via the comments form below.
+As you can see from in this guide, making manual checks for app updates is easy.
+You just have to remember that this is done from inside the Microsoft Store app.
+If you have any questions about this subject, do not hesitate to ask, using the comments section below.